 Ask yourself, how old is my car?
 Do I really need to buy an extended warranty when my current one expires?
 And if you do decide to buy one, always go with a REPUTABLE established company that offers the service.

 There are some really reputable companies that are actually good to deal with for car protection.
-I have used Zurich on VW Jetta in the past, but prefer CarShield.
+I have used Zurich on my VW Jetta in the past and also CarShield on another car.
 CarShield has been around for a long time and has great customer support.